samcottle/notes/docslikecode.md

 - `git pull`: Pulls all the commits that have been made to the repository.
 You can *only* use this if you have committed your files.
 - `git branch`: Can be used by itself to list branches, or with an argument to create a new branch (when doing this, it won't automatically move you to that branch).
 - `git stash`: Creates a new stash, and reverts to the latest commit.
 Can use the `list` argument to list all the most recent stashes, and the `pop` argument restores the most recent changes.
+- `git diff`: Compared two branches, for example `git diff branch-a branch-b`.
+- `get merge`: First, change to the branch you want to merge into.
+Then, merge the branch you want to add.
+For example, if you're in `branch-a` and want to merge your changes from `branch-b` use `git merge branch-b`.

 ## Doing stuff in Git